 Here’s an animation that gives a basic idea of the transactional process as I’ve explored it: Quantumland and Transactions

-My follow-up book to Understanding Our Unseen Reality (2015) is available now.
-The new book (World Scientific), is entitled Adventures in Quantumland: Exploring Our Unseen Reality.
+My follow-up book to Understanding Our Unseen Reality (2015) was publishe in 2019.
+The followup (World Scientific), is entitled Adventures in Quantumland: Exploring Our Unseen Reality.
 The publisher’s page for this book can be accessed by clicking on the image below:

 My book for the general reader, Understanding Our Unseen Reality: Solving Quantum Riddles, was published in 2015 by Imperial College Press.